Azure/azure-sdk-for-net/sdk/devcenter/Azure.ResourceManager.DevCenter/README.md

-# Microsoft Azure Dev Center Management client library for .NET
+# Microsoft Azure Dev Center management client library for .NET

 Microsoft A dev center is a collection of projects that require similar settings.
 Dev centers enable development infrastructure (dev infra) managers to: